 3. Make time for troubleshooting issues.

 There is a lot of troubleshooting that takes place when setting up tags, triggers and variables.
 Especially if you are not in Tag Manager regularly, it’s very easy to forget what you just learned.
-For more complex tags, you will likely need a developer with knowledge of how the site was built.
+For more complex tags, you will likely need a developer with knowledge of how the website was built.

 “One of my favorites is content grouping in Google Analytics combined with Google Tag Manager.
 It allows you to define content groups by Rules/Macros.
 You can then see which elements of your blog posts (e.g. images, videos, length, title length) lead to the most conversions, longest time on page, etc.